RodPaDev/ox/README.md

 I decided to skip Object-Oriented Programming (OOP) just the thought of adding support for OOP makes me sweat like a nervous freshman on the first day of high school.
 OOP can be complicated and overwhelming, and frankly, I don't have the time or patience for it.

 I prefer to stick with a functional and procedural programming paradigm that's easy to use and understand.
 So if you're looking for a programming language that will give you nightmares, look no further because OitoLang is no exception.

-Whether you're a seasoned programmer or a clueless beginner, OitoLang is the perfect choice.
-It's easy to use, efficient, and designed specifically for the OitoBit 8-bit virtual CPU.
-So why bother with other programming languages that are clearly too advanced for you?
-Stick with OitoLang and let us do the thinking for you.
-You'll be glad you did.

 ## OitoTools